EU AI Act Deadlines: What's Due and When After the Omnibus Delay

 In practice, this means you should already have some form of AI awareness training in place, documented and proportionate to how your organisation uses AI.
 If you don’t, this is low-hanging fruit to address immediately.

-The full set of obligations for high-risk AI systems under Articles 6–27 and Articles 40–49 apply from this date.
+The full set of obligations for high-risk AI systems under Articles 6–27 and Articles 40–49 applies from this date.
 This includes:

 For providers: